dtklumpp/react-counters/README.md

 ```
 </details>

-Now that we've made it so our `Counter` component is tracking it's count inside of state, we need to update our application so that the prop determining the number of counters is controlled by state.
+Now that we've made it so our `Counter` component is tracking its count inside of state, we need to update our application so that the prop determining the number of counters is controlled by state.

 This segues nicely into the idea of Container and Presentational Components.